Fall Harvest Salad

 Step 2

 Cook bacon.
 You can cook the bacon in a variety of methods.
-I like to keep the “microwave ready” bacon in my refrigerator because it’s so easy.
+I like to keep microwave-ready bacon in my refrigerator because it’s so easy.
 However, I often bake the bacon in my oven and keep a stash in the freezer.
 Just make sure you get it nice and crispy.

 Step 3

 Prepare lettuce.
-Choose some fresh lettuce for this salad (avoid those bags!) and tear it in bite sized pieces.
+Choose some fresh lettuce for this salad (avoid those bags!) and tear it into bite-size pieces.
 We love red or green lettuce, romaine, butter lettuce, spinach, and kale.
+Add salad greens to a large mixing bowl or a large platter.

 For kale, you’ll need to drizzle with some olive oil and a pinch of salt, and massage.
 You’ll see the kale go from pale to a bright beautiful green color.
 This makes the kale tender to eat too.
 You can use any type of lettuce you like, but a combo makes it so good!